 - We don't anticipate any serious impacts to Michigan’s duck, goose or swan populations.
 The populations immediately near the sites with the positive test results could see a decline, but there should not be impacts to the statewide population.

-- This HPAI strain has resulted in numerous mortality events in bald eagles and colony nesting birds like terns and cormorants.
-It is too early to determine whether this outbreak will result in population-level impacts, but research is ongoing.
+- HPAI has resulted in numerous mortality events in bald eagles and colony nesting birds like terns and cormorants.
+It is too early to determine whether the outbreak will result in population-level impacts, but research is ongoing.

 -